 Protection: Particulates & VOCs

-If you live in student housing, we recommend against getting a resin printer.
+If you live in student housing, we recommend against getting a resin printer or using engineering filament.
 If complaints are made, at the very least, you could be forced to remove the printer.
-Beyond the fumes, the IPA used would be declared a potential fire hazard.
 College libraries and city makerspaces should have the printers needed for your projects.

-The garage is one of the best places for a resin printer.
+The garage is one of the best places for a 3D printer.
 Placing the printer in a garage will prevent fumes from entering your home.

 Disclaimer: You assume all responsibility and risk for the use of, but not limited to, the resources, advice, and opinions of 4D Filtration or its employees.
 4D Filtration or its employees do not assume any liability or create any warranty for the use of any information.
 4D Filtration may receive commissions for referral links.
 Prices are approximated for simplicity and they may fluctuate due to sales or markdowns.
 Amazon .com should refer you to your local amazon site if you are not in the United States; there is a chance Amazon's link redirect system will take you to a different product.